Samsung just launched its Note 9 smartphone. Like all its predecessors and siblings, it’s a mule.

 - Macy’s (and other department stores) did this with Alfani and other house brands.
 Like Trader Joe’s, H&M, Forever 21 and Sephora didn’t bother with step 1.
 The store is the brand.

 - Facebook is the granddaddy of all Trojan mules.
-For a decade, it encouraged publishers and celebrities to promote their pages, post articles, use Facebook to drive traffic, use Facebook login, display it tracker-laced sharing buttons.
-Basically, build its brand, content and data.
-Then, it pulled the rug.
+For a decade, it encouraged major publishers, brands and celebrities to promote their pages, post articles, use Facebook to drive traffic, use Facebook login, display tracker-laced sharing buttons.
+Basically, build Facebook’s brand with their own.
+Then, Facebook pulled the rug.
 Everything went proprietary.
 Try sharing a YouTube video.
 No one will see that turkey fly.
-Now, most pages are pay-to-play, if you want your posts seen.
-Facebook executives pretty much admit publishers no linger matter.
-They can kiss the mule they rode in.
+Today, most pages are pay-to-play, if you want your posts seen.
+Facebook executives pretty much admit publishers no longer matter.
+They can kiss the mule they rode in, goodbye.

 Ironically, as our lives become more digital, it’s way easier to launch physical products than digital ones.
 In meatspace, there’s no shortage of outsourced manufacturers or food co-packers.
-Finding and deploying great digital product developers and designers is no easy feat.
+Finding great developers and designers and deploying successful digital products is no easy feat.
 Most who try, fail.

 Should Samsung bravely let go of Google’s security blanket?